JamieThompson101/Code-Quiz/README.md

 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

+#Motivators and what I learned

+The reason as to why I created this project is because I wanted to further hone my skills with JavaScript and how the coding language adds interactivity to a website.

+I learned the importance and versatility of functions, objects, variables, etc.

 #Acceptance Criteria

 GIVEN I am taking a code quiz